CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

 * SD Desktop can be used to work with any type of data: text files, images, audio files, video, and genetic data.
 However, the virtual Desktop includes [a limited set of pre-installed software](../../data/sensitive-data/sd-desktop-audited.md#default-programs-available-on-the-desktop-and-software-customisation) (open source).
 Only the permit authority can approve the use of additional software/files/scripts and import them into your virtual Desktop.

+## Limitations to SD Desktop

+To comply with the regulation, SD Desktop for secondary use is **completely isolated from the internet and other services**.
+You can, for example, open a Firefox web browser, but you are not able to access any site on the internet.

+**The import of data and software is restricted in SD Desktop**.
+You cannot import any data or software yourself for security reasons.
+If you are working with a dataset for which you have received a permit from Findata, the only way to access the data for analysis is by utilizing a specific application called **Data Gateway**.

+**Data export from SD Desktop is also restricted**.
+Only *non-sensitive* results can be exported from the workspace, and those can only be exported by the CSC project manager.
+Instructions for exporting your results are provided in the next paragraph.

+Encrypted files will be **visible in read-only mode**.
+This solution allows you to process large amounts of data without storing any copy on your virtual Desktop.
+However, this means that the files cannot be edited in SD Desktop.

+Lastly, we are not yet providing a virtual Desktop with Windows operating system, or with GPUs.
+However, we are working on it, and you can find more information on the future developments of the services on our webpage.

 ## Before you start

 * You need to have a data permit issued by Findata before starting the service access process at CSC.